 The Differences From Americanized Sushi

-Aside from being highly specialized in only sushi, an American place will offer teriyaki, rolls, poke, Chinese food, tempura, to noodle dishes, a Japanese sushi bar only offers sushi.
+An American place will offer teriyaki, rolls, poke, Chinese food, tempura, to noodle dishes, whereas a Japanese sushi bar only offers sushi.
 Except the most distinctive difference would be the omotenashi (Japanese hospitality).
 If you have never experienced it, you will feel like a rockstar/celebrity, and they are not doing it for tips either (no tipping in Japan, but don’t pull that line on the servers in the US).

 Japan ranks 2nd in the world for the most Michelin Starred businesses from restaurants, hotels, and ryokans (France is #1).
 The numbers are 293 in and around Tokyo and 300 in Osaka/Kyoto.